Celebrating 100 years during a pandemic

 "I do what I have to do, and I stick to it.
 I don't put aside and say forget about it," the 100-year-old said.

-And as if turning 100 years old isn't special enough, Pam's family says what makes the party even better, is just a few months ago they didn't even know if something like this would be possible because of the pandemic, a lonely time for so many residents in nursing homes.
+And as if turning 100 years old isn't special enough, Pam's family says what makes the party even better is just a few months ago, they didn't even know if something like this would be possible because of the pandemic, a lonely time for so many residents in nursing homes.

-"She got down a little bit, I got to see her through the window in the parking lot.
+"She got down a little bit.
+I got to see her through the window in the parking lot.
 This is just perfect," Pam's daughter explained.

 Even the Mayor of Wilkes-Barre Township and members of the police and fire departments made an appearance to give the birthday girl some love.